 The Singer 15’s series, (15-89) best vintage sewing machine for free-motion quilting

 The Singer 15 is a popular sewing machine first manufactured in 1873.
-It is known for its durability and reliability, and many people still use them today.
+It is known for its durability and reliability, and many still use it today.
 There are several different models of the Singer 15, so it’s essential to do your research before you buy one.
 They can be expensive, but they’re definitely worth the investment.
 If you’re looking for a quality vintage sewing machine that will last for years, the Singer 15 is a good option.
-It seems to be the best option also for people looking for a vintage feel and an efficient free motion machine.
+It also seems to be the best option for people looking for a vintage feel and an efficient free motion machine.
 Since vintage machines are not my forte I shall refer you to this very interesting thread on Pattern Review.

 - 185 Built-in stitches, including 55 alphanumeric and 8 one-step auto-size buttonhole styles